amitxv/PC-Tuning/docs/physical-setup.md

 - Disable Execute Disable Bit/NX Mode.
 A minority of applications (Valorant) require it to be enabled

-- As we will be configuring a static frequency/voltage for the CPU in the next section, disable dynamic frequency features such as Speed Shift, SpeedStep and set the AVX offset to 0 so that the CPU does not downclock during AVX workloads
+- If you are configuring a static frequency/voltage for the CPU in the next section, disable dynamic frequency features such as Speed Shift, SpeedStep and set the AVX offset to 0 so that the CPU does not downclock during AVX workloads.
+[Precision Boost Overdrive](https://www.amd.com/en/support/kb/faq/cpu-pb2) for Ryzen CPUs is an alternative option to a static frequency and voltages

     - In some cases, the settings mentioned above may prevent the processor from exceeding its base frequency despite manually configuring it in BIOS.
 Adjust accordingly if this is encountered